No. 26: Gene Autry

 Most valuable owner: Autry, for purpose and longevity.

-The Los Angeles Dodgers:
+Los Angeles Dodgers:

 Celebrity quotient: Guggenheim Baseball Management, led by banker Mark Walter, has been the headline caretaker since 2014, adding minority ownership that includes Magic Johnson, Stan Kasten, Peter Guber and Billie Jean King.

-The Los Angeles Lakers:
+Los Angeles Lakers:

-Most valuable owner: Jerry Buss’ purchase of the Lakers (as well as the Forum, and the NHL’s Kings) for $67 million in 1979 came just as the franchise was to add Magic Johnson to the roster.
+Most valuable owner: Jerry Buss’ purchase of the Lakers (as well as the Forum and the NHL’s Kings) for $67 million in 1979 came just as the franchise was to add Magic Johnson to the roster.
 Buss’ ownership success landed him a plaque in the Basketball Hall of Fame in 2010 as a contributor (for his five NBA titles, two WNBA titles, and his creation of a regional sports network for the team that laid the foundation for new team revenue).
 Buss also created one of the first arena naming rights deals for the Forum in 1988 (Great Western Bank).
 When Buss died in 2013, a family trust took over, and daughter Jeanie became the primary decision maker.
 That now looks like a wise decision to keep things away from Buss’ son, Johnny, who decided he needed to run for President of the United States in March, 2024.

 Most notorious owner: In 1965, Jack Kent Cooke purchased the team from Bob Short, who forced the franchise to leave Minneapolis in 1960, for a then-record $5.1 million cash.
 It gave him another team in his portfolio, as well as the NFL’s Washington Redskins, and led him to build the Forum in Inglewood (moving them out of the downtown L.A.
 Sports Arena) to open in 1967.
 It was when he was going through a messy divorce that Cooke decided he had to sell it all off.

-Celebrity quotient: Magic Johnson bought a 4.5% stake in the Lakers for $10 million in 1994 — between the years of his 1991 retirement and ’95 comeback.
+Celebrity quotient: Magic Johnson bought a 4.5 percent stake in the Lakers for $10 million in 1994 — between the years of his 1991 retirement and ’95 comeback.
 He sold the share in 2010, right before NBA team values exploded.
 Forbes estimated Johnson’s stake in the Lakers in 2010 was worth $29 million, but his stake today would be worth more than $265 million.

-The Los Angeles Clippers:
+Los Angeles Clippers:

 Most valuable owner: Steve Ballmer, the former Microsoft exec whose estimated worth of $143 billion in 2024 makes him one of the Top 10 richest people on the planet, assumed control of the franchise 2014 for $2 billion.
 He not only has purchased the Lakers/Kings former home, The Forum, but built his own arena for the team to open in 2024-25 down the street.
 In a survey conducted by The Athletic in December 2020, Ballmer was voted the best owner in basketball.